 As a REIT, we generally will not be subject to federal corporate income taxes on ordinary taxable income and capital gains income from real estate investments that we distribute to our stockholders.
-We will, however, be subject to corporate income taxes on built-in gains (the excess of fair market value over tax basis at January 1, 2013) that result from gains on certain assets occurring prior to January 1, 2018.
-In addition, we will continue to be required to pay federal and state corporate income taxes on earnings of our TRSs.
+We will continue to be required to pay federal and state corporate income taxes on earnings of our TRSs.

-During 2017, 2016 and 2015, we recorded an income tax (provision) benefit of \$49.2 million, \$(3.4) million and \$11.9 million, respectively.
-These results differ from the statutory rate primarily due to the REIT dividends paid deduction and the change in valuation allowance required at the TRSs.
+During 2018, 2017 and 2016, we recorded an income tax (provision) benefit of \$(11.7) million, \$49.2 million and \$(3.4) million, respectively.
+These results differ from the statutory rate primarily due to the REIT dividends paid deduction for all periods and the change in valuation allowance required at the TRSs for 2017 and 2016.